Overview

 A baseline or initial estimate that must remain fixed, even if the main estimate changes over time.

-In all of these cases, the goal is the same: keep the familiar Jira-style experience, but apply it to multiple, clearly named time tracking fields instead of only one global Time Tracking module.
+In all of these cases, the goal is the same: keep the familiar Jira-style experience with properly indexed, searchable time data — instead of relying on plain text or number fields.

 Who the app is for